Are you struggling to understand circuits and see how currents flow?

-With practice, you get better and better at spotting higher and lower voltage points – and so your circuit quickly makes sense.
+With practice, you get better and better at spotting higher and lower voltage points – and this way your circuit quickly makes sense.

-With courses and projects that will teach you electronics from scratch – and have you building robots, kitchen timers, music players and more.
+You’ll get access to a library of courses and projects that will teach you electronics and have you build robots, kitchen timers, music players, and more.

 Learn more here: